sluyters/PhDThesis/REVISIONS.md

   - Would learned features transfer between radars or models?
 So many formats: FFT-based, Doppler-based, point clouds, etc.

 ## Chapter 7 - Experimenting with Radar-based Gestures
-- [ ] Discuss the problem of sensor fusion. `Section 7.2.4`
+- [x] Discuss the problem of sensor fusion. `Section 7.2.4`
-- [ ] Gestures through materials dataset: Any thoughts about how would the results transfer/replicate between studies?
-See e.g. the Slovenia dataset.
-(Radar experiments)
-- [ ] Explicitly include, quote, and discuss the reference Leiva:2020 (State of the art + Radar experiments)
+- [x] Explicitly include, quote, and discuss the reference Leiva:2020 `Section 7.4.1` `Section 7.4.4`
   - Chapter 7: Missing citation (shameless plug): "The wearable radar" paper.
 We used the same training/testing aproach as shown in Table 146.
+  - Gestures through materials dataset: Any thoughts about how would the results transfer/replicate between studies?
+See e.g. the Slovenia dataset.

 ## Chapter 8 - Conclusion
 - [x] Discuss the problem of sensor fusion. `Section 8.2`